Free will theorem

-The free will theorem of John H. Conway and Simon B. Kochen states that if we have a free will in the sense that our choices are not a function of the past, then, subject to certain assumptions, so must some elementary particles.
+The free will theorem of John H. Conway and Simon B. Kochen states that if we have a free will in the sense that our choices are not a function of the past, then, under specific assumptions drawn from quantum mechanics and relativity, so must some elementary particles.
+That is, if human experimenters possess a form of free will—defined as the ability to make choices not entirely determined by prior events—then certain elementary particles must also exhibit a corresponding form of indeterminacy.
+The theorem argues that stochastic processes do not satisfy this definition of "freedom," because random values can, in principle, be pre-determined or embedded in the past (for example, sampled from a pre-existing table).
+Consequently, the theorem implies that no physical theory relying solely on a combination of deterministic laws and pre-existing randomness can fully account for the observed outcomes of quantum measurements.
 Conway and Kochen's paper was published in Foundations of Physics in 2006.
 In 2009, the authors published a stronger version of the theorem in the Notices of the American Mathematical Society.
-Later, in 2017, Kochen elaborated some details.
+Later, in 2017, Kochen elaborated some details, and in 2022 he came up with a simpler and more general proof for the theorem, with the new proof invariant and no longer depending on Lorentz frames.

 Axioms

 The proof of the theorem as originally formulated relies on three axioms, which Conway and Kochen call "fin", "spin", and "twin".
 The spin and twin axioms can be verified experimentally.